Ford Sierra: South Africa

-Towards the end of its production life, the Essex was modified again - the standard carburetted version was tuned to produce 110 kW from 1991 to 1993, while a fuel-injected version was available from 1992 to 1993.
+Towards the end of its production life, the Essex was modified again – the standard carburetted version was tuned to produce 110 kW from 1991 to 1993, while a fuel-injected version was available from 1992 to 1993.
 Fitted to the Sierra as the 3.0i RS (replacing the XR6) and to the Sapphire saloon as the Sapphire Ghia (replacing the 3.0 GLX), the fuel-injected Essex put out around 117 kW and was the most powerful Sierra/Sapphire version sold in South Africa, excluding the small number of XR8s built for homologation purposes.
 At the end of production a limited edition of 150 vehicles designated as 3.0i RS which based on the saloon (Sapphire) body was produced with some slight engine tweaks which resulted in a power output of 125 kW.
 This vehicle was also fitted with the ATE ABS system as was customary only on the Sapphire GHIA models at the time.
-These limited edition vehicles were only available to two colours, namely red and white.
+These limited-edition vehicles were available in only two colours, namely red and white.

 Uniquely, the South African market also saw the introduction of a 5.0-litre XR8 between June 1984 and 1988.
-A limited number of 250 Sierras were made for the purposes of homologation, as this model was the premier Ford used in Group A racing.
-The XR8 was fitted with the 302 ci engine from the US Ford Mustang, and the Borg Warner T5 heavy duty transmission.
+A limited number of 250 Sierras were made for the purposes of homologation, as this model was the premier Ford used in Group-A racing.
+The XR8 was fitted with the 302 ci engine from the US Ford Mustang, and the Borg Warner T5 heavy-duty transmission.
 Front brakes were AP Racing four-piston calipers on 280 mm discs.
-Max power is 209 PS and a top speed of 225 km/h was claimed.
+Maximum power is 209 PS and a top speed of 225 km/h was claimed.
 The XR8 is easily recognized by having four cooling slats between the headlights, whereas lesser versions were sold with the original smooth front.

-The 1.6 Kent continued almost unchanged during the 9 year life of the Sierra/Sapphire, while the 2.0 Cologne was revised several times, being fitted to the Sierra 2.0 GL and GLE and later to the stripped down Sierra 2.0 LX and Sapphire 2.0 GL and GLE models.
+The 1.6 Kent continued almost unchanged during the 9-year life of the Sierra/Sapphire, while the 2.0 Cologne was revised several times, being fitted to the Sierra 2.0 GL and GLE and later to the stripped down Sierra 2.0 LX and Sapphire 2.0 GL and GLE models.
 It eventually even received fuel injection in the Sapphire 2.0GLi, boosting the power from 77 kW to 85 kW.

 The Sierra was eventually replaced in South Africa by the Telstar in 1993.
-Samcor, which assembled Ford models under license after Ford had divested from the country, was already assembling the smaller Laser and Meteor, alongside the Mazda 323, on which they were based, as well as a facelifted earlier version of the Mazda 626.
+Samcor, which assembled Ford models under licence after Ford had divested from the country, was already assembling the smaller Laser and Meteor, alongside the Mazda 323, on which they were based, as well as a facelifted earlier version of the Mazda 626.
 The Telstar was finally replaced by the Mondeo in 1998.